dfinity/vessel/README.md

 ### How do I integrate `vessel` into my custom build?
 Running `vessel build --list-packages` will return flags in a format you can pass directly to the various compiler tools.

+## Licence

+Copyright 2020 Christoph Hegemann

+This software is subject to the terms of the Mozilla Public License, v.
+2.0.
+If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.